Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 2. Provisions the AWS resources for your device on your AWS Product Cloud.
 This automated provisioning includes the Thing, the AWS cloud representation of your physical device, as well as the device certificate and the necessary device policies.

 3. Enables your device to connect to your AWS account.
 The endpoint of your AWS development account is required for the kit to connect to your AWS account.
 Cloud ID pulls the AWS endpoint required from your AWS account and automatically pushes it to your device in the field.

 In the next section we outline what you need to do configure your AWS Product Cloud to interact with your AIROC™ CCM devices and with CIRRENT™ Cloud ID.
 Note that you need an AWS account before you can get started.

-Triggering the cloud formation template
+Triggering the CloudFormation template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CloudFormation is an AWS service that helps in setting up the required resources in AWS through a template.
 Executing a CloudFormation template creates a stack in your AWS account.
 A stack is a collection of AWS resources.

 The template for creating AWS resources required for connecting your CCM devices to the AWS IoT Core is already created by INFINEON and stored in Amazon S3 storage.
 The stack created by this template provides some outputs that can be used to establish a channel of back-end cloud communication between your CIRRENT™ Cloud ID account and your AWS Product Cloud.

-Instructions for running the Cloud Formation template are here:
+Instructions for running the CloudFormation template are here:

 https://documentation.infineon.com/html/cirrent-support-documentation/en/latest/cirrent-could-id.html

 Performing an OTA firmware update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CCM modules are built with a robust over-the-air (OTA) firmware update capability.
+CCM modules include a robust over-the-air (OTA) firmware update capability.
 Here you can learn how to run an OTA job in your AWS account to update the firmware on your CCM devices.
 There are several steps involved in sending OTA updates to your device:

-* Obtain the firmware package from INFINEON - contact our sales team for this package
+* Obtain the firmware package from INFINEON, you need to contact our sales team for this package
 * Create an OTA update role in your AWS account and assign the necessary permissions to the role
 * Create a firmware update job in your Amazon IoT Console
 * On your device, check for an update job and apply it

 Assuming you’ve obtained a firmware update package from INFINEON we’ll now outline the steps you need to take to apply a firmware update to a single device.
 You can, of course, automate some of these steps to roll out updates to a fleet of devices.

-Create an OTA update role in your account
+Create an OTA update role in your AWS account
-""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""

 Within AWS IoT you need to configure an AWS role to create and manage OTA update jobs for your devices.
 The following set of instructions explains the process.

 **First, create an OTA service role using these steps**

-1. Sign in to AWS identify and access management, by navigating to https://console.aws.amazon.com/iam/ for example
+1. Sign in to AWS identify and access management, by navigating to https://console.aws.amazon.com/iam/ for example.

 2. View the navigation pane and choose **Roles**, and then choose **Create role**.